Chart Color Schemes

 Gilbert Valley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Gilbert Valley's population was around 5,329 as of November 2025.
-This reflected an increase of 313 people, a 6.2% rise from the 2021 Census figure of 5,016 people.
+Gilbert Valley's population was approximately 5,329 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 313 people, a 6.2% rise from the 2021 Census which recorded a population of 5,016.
 The change was inferred from the estimated resident population of 5,168 in June 2024 and an additional 142 validated new addresses since the Census date.
-This resulted in a population density ratio of 3.2 persons per square kilometer.
-Gilbert Valley's growth exceeded the SA3 area's 5.7% increase since the 2021 census, making it a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+This results in a population density ratio of 3.2 persons per square kilometer.
+Gilbert Valley's growth rate exceeded that of the SA3 area (5.7%) during this period, indicating it as a growth leader in the region.
+Overseas migration was the primary driver of population growth.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category were used, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Demographic trends suggest lower quartile growth for locations outside capital cities moving forward.
-Gilbert Valley is expected to grow by 75 persons to reach 2041, based on the latest population numbers, with an anticipated reduction of 1.6% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted employing weighted aggregation from LGA to SA2 levels.
+Future demographic trends suggest lower quartile growth for locations outside capital cities.
+Gilbert Valley is projected to grow by 75 persons to 2041, reflecting a reduction of 1.6% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population